emma-elyon/emojibot/README.md

   the gstatic server 27×2 times (worst case) before returning
 * Allow entering a custom emoji name after the two emojis to combine
 * Allow entering a custom emoji name along with an attached image to convert
+* Filter out "not found" emoji from vercel.

 ## Done